tdmckinn/ai-ml-roadmap/docs/notes/man_vs_machine_learning.md

 **Reinforcement learning** ties this idea together for me.
 I saw it during a recent hackathon where I was building a favorites system in Elixir.
 I'm not an Elixir dev, but my experience in other languages gave me enough foundation to start.
 Sure, I hit every possible error (that's my superpower), but my understanding of programming concepts helped me debug and learn.
 I wasn't just copying solutions—I understood them because I had the right context.
 Context is key; it gives you a place to build from.

 The learning curve was real.
 I spent the first three days constantly looking up syntax, but by day four, I was mostly self-reliant.
-By the end, I had a working demo that was "hackathon production ready"—or, in real terms, two sprints away from being usable. 😅 This whole experience proved that a strong technical foundation lets you learn efficiently, even with AI tools.
+By the end, I had a working demo that was "hackathon production ready"—or, in *estimation terms, two+ sprints away* from being usable. 😅 This whole experience proved that a strong technical foundation lets you learn efficiently, even with AI tools.
 You still need that baseline understanding to ask the right questions and make sense of the answers.

 ## Tools and Knowledge: A Two-Way Street